 Guide To Visiting Antelope Canyon

-Although it is one, 30-mile long slot canyon comprised of four different sections, there are various points visitors can access to see this world famous spot.
+• Although it is one, 30-mile long slot canyon comprising four different sections, there are various points visitors can access to see this world-famous spot.

 Here are distances to Antelope Canyon from popular nearby destinations:

-- Antelope Canyon to Las Vegas- 300 miles
+• Antelope Canyon from Las Vegas - 300 miles

-- Antelope Canyon to Grand Canyon South- 135 miles
+• Antelope Canyon from Grand Canyon South Rim - 135 miles

 Best Time To Visit Antelope Canyon